Website Monitoring

 Sitewatch fetches your pages over HTTP and parses the HTML to extract every linked asset.
 No browser required, no JavaScript overhead -- just fast, reliable detection.

-Missing assets, MIME mismatches, redirect loops, host drift, non-HTML pages, unavailable sites, site down, slow response, API errors, API response mismatches, and broken links.
-Eleven specific failure types that uptime tools are blind to.
+Asset failures, MIME mismatches, redirect loops, host drift, non-HTML pages, SSL expiry and chain errors, deprecated TLS, weak ciphers, domain expiry, page weight, and performance regressions — 20 specific failure types uptime tools are blind to.

 Configurable check intervals